-This year, they had all been invited over to Molly’s best friend Olivia’s house, after trick or treats, for “A-Ghostly-Haunted-Halloween-Party and Sleepover.”
+This year, they had all been invited over to Molly’s best friend Olivia’s house after trick or treats, for “A-Ghostly-Haunted-Halloween-Party and Sleepover.”
 Everyone was VERY excited about this.
-(You have probably already heard about Olivia, but if you haven’t, then I highly recommend that you read “All About Olivia” before continuing with this tale.)
+(You have probably already heard about Olivia, but if you haven’t, then I highly recommend that you might also want to read “All About Olivia” before continuing with this tale.)

 This is what all the children decided to dress up as:

-But because it was supposed to be a cold night, Chloe had to wear a white sweater over her lovely costume, which totally ruined the entire effect.
+But because it was supposed to be a cold night, Chloe had to wear a white sweater over her lovely costume, which she complained totally ruined the entire effect.